Artec 3D unveils Artec Leo, the first AI-based handheld 3D scanner

 About Artec 3D

-Artec 3D is an international company, headquartered in Luxembourg, with subsidiaries in the United States (Palo Alto) and Russia (Moscow).
+Artec 3D is an international company, headquartered in Luxembourg, with subsidiaries in the United States (Palo Alto).
 Artec develops and produces innovative 3D solutions and products.
 Artec has a team of professional experts in the collection and processing of 3D surfaces as well as biometric facial recognition.
 Artec’s products and services can be used in many industries, such as engineering, medicine, media and design, entertainment, fashion, historic preservation, security technology and many more.

 PAN Communications for Artec 3D